Here’s what to do if you have been served with divorce papers in Florida.

 Served with divorce papers in Fort Myers, Florida?

 If you have been served with divorce papers in Florida, you should contact a lawyer immediately, as you only have 20 days to prepare a response.
-The term divorce papers is commonly used to refer to a document called the Initial Petition for Divorce.
+The term divorce papers are commonly used to refer to a document called the Initial Petition for Divorce.
 It is merely the paper that gets the divorce rolling.
 Once you have been served with a petition for divorce, the clock is ticking and you and your lawyer will need to file a response called an Answer within 20 days.

 You may be in shock, you may be angry, or you may be upset.
 Perhaps you were expecting the papers and you aren’t upset at all.
 However you are feeling, you must seek the advice of an experienced and competent divorce lawyer as quickly as possible.